George Robey: Early life

-Robey was born at 334 Kennington Road, Kennington, London.
+Robey was born at 334 Kennington Road, Kennington, London, on 20 September 1869.
 His father, Charles Wade, was a civil engineer who spent much of his career on tramline design and construction.
 Robey's mother, Elizabeth Mary Wade née Keene, was a housewife; he also had two sisters.
 His paternal ancestors originated from Hampshire; his uncle, George Wade, married into aristocracy in 1848, a link which provided a proud topic of conversation for future generations of the Wade family.
 When Robey was five, his father moved the family to Birkenhead, where he helped in the construction of the Mersey Railway.
 Robey began his schooling in nearby Hoylake at a dame school.
 Three years later the family moved back to London, near the border between Camberwell and Peckham.
 At around this time, trams were being introduced to the area, providing Charles Wade with a regular, well-paid job.

 To fulfil an offer of work, Charles Wade moved the family to Germany in 1880, and Robey attended a school in Dresden.
 He devoted his leisure hours to visiting the city's museums, art galleries and opera houses and gained a reasonable fluency in German by the time he was 12.
 He enjoyed life in the country and was impressed with the many operatic productions held in the city and with the Germans' high regard for the arts.
 When he was 14, his father allowed him to move in with a clergyman's family in the German countryside, which he used as a base while studying science at Leipzig University.
 To earn money, he taught English to his landlord's children and minded them while their parents were at work.
 Having successfully enrolled at the university, he studied art and music and stayed with the family for a further 18 months so he could complete his studies before returning to England in 1885.
 He later claimed, apparently untruthfully, to have studied at the University of Cambridge.

 At the age of 18 Robey travelled to Birmingham, where he worked in a civil engineer's office.
 It was here that he became interested in a career on the stage and often dreamed of starring in his own circus.
 He learned to play the mandolin and became a skilled performer on the instrument.
 This drew interest from a group of local musicians and, together with a friend from the group who played the guitar, Robey travelled the local area in search of engagements.
 Soon afterwards, they were hired to play at a charity concert at the local church, St Mary and St Ambrose in Edgbaston, a performance that led to more local bookings.
 For the next appearance, Robey performed an impromptu version of "Killaloo", a comic ditty taken from the burlesque Miss Esmeralda.
 The positive response from the audience encouraged him to give up playing the mandolin to concentrate instead on singing comic songs.